 Chaimov (Program Director).

-Courses in English are available in, art, English literature, linguistics, other topics.
+Courses in English are available in art, English literature, linguistics, and other topics.
 Also, a wide range of subject areas taught in German.
-Students pay cost of living at the destination.
+Students pay costs of living at the destination.

 Credits earned from the Landau exchange program are evaluated on a P/NP basis.

-occ-245 — Coe/University of Quebec (Saguenay, Canada)

-Janca-Aji (Program Director).

-Courses in French are offered in a wide range of topics for students who pass a proficiency test in French.
-Students pay cost of living at destination.

-Credits earned from the Quebec exchange program are evaluated on a P/NP basis.